 “The Large Bathers” or “Les Grandes Baigneuses” by Auguste Renoir depicts a scene of nude women bathing.
 The figures have a sculptural quality, while the landscape behind them is bathed in an impressionist light.

 The Large Bathers” also reflects the influence of the frescoes of Raphael.
 These two great artists, Raphael and Ingres, began to influence Renoir’s style of painting and drawing.
-He started to paint in a more conventional way and gave up painting outdoors and made the female nude, his main focus.
-Unfortunately after completing “The Large Bathers”, Renoir was criticised because of his new style.
+He started to paint more conventionally and gave up painting outdoors and made the female nude, his primary focus.
+Unfortunately, after completing “The Large Bathers,” Renoir was criticized because of his new style.

 Renoir left us a rich legacy of masterpieces.
 His style changed during his long life and a time of significant social change.
-Renoir’s paintings can be found in Museums across the world, and some of his most popular are:
+Renoir’s paintings can be found in Museums across the world.

 The Large Bathers

 - Year: 1884–1887

 - Style: Impressionist